gilhrpenner/Shopify-Fall22-backend/README.md

 There are a lot of things that could be improved, such as persisting data with a database instead of just persisting it in memory.
 But I think, overall, this code has little tech debt being the vast majority of them relying on dependencies but it is an inevitable evil.

 For features, I think it would be pretty cool to finish implementing the aisles and bins feature, currently we can assign several products to the same aisle/bin while in real life we would probably want each bin to have only on product.
 This would allow us to have a map of the warehouses.

+A batch system where a user can create many products and assign them to locations in one go would also be very helpful.